corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/business-network-membership.md

 ---

-# Business Network membership management V1.1
+# Business network membership management V1.1

 This Corda platform extension allows you to create and manage business networks - as a node operator, this means you can define and create a logical network based on a set of common CorDapps as well as a shared business context.